ReArchiveWolrd/1v1.lol-server-data-dump/README.md

-# 1v1.lol-data-dump
+## 1v1.lol-data-dump
-a dump of 1v1.lol data
+a dump of 1v1.lol packets from the server data